bitovi/academy/src/angular/3-creating-components/creating-components.md

 <pmo-restaurant></pmo-restaurant>
 ```

 @highlight 4

 ## P2: How to Verify Your Solution is Correct

-✏️ Update the spec file  __src/app/restaurant/restaurant.component.spec.ts__ to be:
+✏️ Update the spec file **src/app/restaurant/restaurant.component.spec.ts** to be:

 @sourceref ./restaurant.component.spec.ts

+@highlight 1-7, 17, 32-74

 > If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ## P2: Solution

-✏️ Update __src/app/restaurant/restaurant.component.html__ to the following:
+✏️ Update **src/app/restaurant/restaurant.component.html** to the following:

 @sourceref ./restaurant.component.html

-@highlight 3,4
+@highlight 3-23